djdcybersecurity/SoftwareProjectMangementNotes/CHAPTER5-Software-Effort-Estimation.md

 - Software is complex and  intangible
 - Requirements evolve and invisible dependencies often emerge.

-## 2. subjectivity in estimitation
+## 2. Subjectivity in estimitation

 - Estimation often dpends on individual judgement and past experience
 - This leads to overestimating small tasks and underesting large ones.